Abandoned & Little-Known Airfields:

 They were great little AM transmitters back in the day, for they came with extremely stable, easily adjusted frequency synthesizers.

 Marine Corps ATC units also incorporated AN/GRT-22 transmitters in their AN/TRN-33 nondirectional homing beacons which transmitted the 3-letter station identity code.”

-An undated photo of a Marine CH-53 Sea Stallion making an approach in front of a massive Tustin blimp hangar.
+A circa 1970s photo of a Marine CH-53 Sea Stallion making an approach in front of a massive Tustin blimp hangar.